 Dakota Valley members provide input into the operation and management of the cooperative through a nine-member board of directors that are elected to three-year terms.

 While the number of members it serves is small, geographically, Dakota Valley is among the largest electric cooperatives in the state.
-It serves about 6,000 consumers in an area extending from just south of Jamestown to the South Dakota border; and from the Minnesota border extending west nearly to Ashley, N.D.
+It serves about 6,600 meters in an area extending from just south of Jamestown to the South Dakota border; and from the Minnesota border extending west nearly to Ashley, N.D.

 On its 4,600 miles of line, Dakota Valley distributes electricity supplied by Basin Electric Power Cooperative and Western Area Power Administration.
 It is a member of the North Dakota Association of Rural Electric Cooperatives, the National Rural Electric Cooperative Association and is a member of the Touchstone Energy alliance of electric cooperatives.